olorin/tesser.org/doc/posts/2014-11-30-medical-imaging-storage.md

    access your medical imaging data without the delays and red tape involved in requesting it from another country's healthcare system (in the cases where this is even possible);
- - You're a medical imaging nerd (hi!)
+ - You're a medical imaging nerd (hi!).

 ## Implementation

 I decided to go with [Orthanc](http://www.orthanc-server.com/index.php) as it seems like the most mature of the available open-source options.
+The documentation is excellent and it took me less than an hour to get it running on a Linux server (it also supports Mac OS and Windows).
-It provides both a DICOM and an HTTP server, including a REST API (this to my enormous relief; I was worried I'd be stuck with SOAP or something, but it seems that the medical imaging industry moves faster than, say, payment processing).
+It provides both a DICOM and an HTTP server, including a JSON REST API (this to my enormous relief; I was worried I'd be stuck with SOAP or something, but it seems that the medical imaging industry moves faster than, say, payment processing).